 Circulation & Oxygen Absorption

 Next up is how much more efficient your circulation can be with improved heart health.
 It means that, like above, your heart can do things much easier due to increased strength.
 On top of that, your muscles are in better health in a lot of other areas too.
-That's a great way to help make sure you're getting all of the oxygen that you need to keep things running smoothly.
+That’s a great way to help ensure you’re getting all of the oxygen you need to keep things running smoothly.